-Other tanks and equipment on-site that typically contain 55 gal (or greater) of oil products include mobile equipment/vehicles and temporarily located equipment (e.g., generators).
+Other tanks and equipment on-site that typically contain 55 gal (or greater) of oil products include mobile equipment/vehicles, temporary inventory for short-term projects (e.g., emulsified vegetable oil for in situ bioremediation), and temporarily located equipment (e.g., generators).
 In addition, fuel tanker trucks periodically come on-site to refill on-site tanks and equipment.
 These mobile and temporary items range over a wide on-site area or are not at one location for a substantial period of time.
 When practical, temporary storage of equipment is done on temporary secondary containment.
 Transfer of fuel and fueling of mobile vehicles/equipment is performed over drip pads/pans to the extent practical.
+Table B.2, included in Appendix B, will be updated and appended to the SPCC (as appropriate) to provide listings of temporary items subject to this SPCC Plan.